apache/trafficcontrol/docs/source/development/traffic_router.rst

 	  +-------------------------------------+------------------------------------------------------------------------------------------------------------------+

-6. Import the existing git repo into Eclipse:
+6. Import the existing git repo as projects into your IDE (Eclipse):

 	a.
 File -> Import -> Git -> Projects from Git; Next
 	b.
 Existing local repository; Next